laravel-enso/documentation/docs/packages/form-builder.md

 ::: tip
-The flag only affects the validation of the **template** not the validation of form input values, which is always enabled
+The flag only affects the validation of the **template** not the validation of form input values, which is always enabled.
 :::

 - `buttons`, array, enables the customization of various options for the buttons used in the forms, such as labels, colors, events and more
 - `dateFormat`, string, sets the default date format for `datepicker` fields.
 Note that for this fields and instance of `Carbon` is expected
 - `authorize`, boolean, flag that enables the integration with the laravel-enso authorization, meaning that certain user actions are not available if the user does not have access on the corresponding routes
 - `dividerTitlePlacement`, string, values may be 'left', 'center', 'right'.
 Affects the placement of sections' divider text, if used and given within the template

 ## Form Configuration